GavinHuttley/tib/_sources/python/numpy.rst.txt

     Then try setting ``dim=20`` and repeat.
 Which is faster, and by how much?

 #.
 Do some googling for testing ``numpy`` arrays using ``assert_allclose``.
 Then use this to check your array ``freqs`` created above sums to 1.

+.. [#] You want the sum of rows to be different to the sum of columns, that way you know when you have used ``axis`` correctly.